samstephenson/action-cards/_principles/defaults.md

 ---
 layout: post
 title: Defaults
-image: images/card-illustrations/card-illustration-02.svg
+image: /action-cards/images/card-illustrations/card-illustration-02.svg
 ---

-We mostly go with the flow of default options given to us.
+**We mostly go with the flow of default options given to us.**

 Choose your default option carefully.

 Is the right choice easier to make than the wrong choice?